...

 5. Business cashflow

-These online tools will estimate:
+This online tool will estimate:

-• Monthly interest charges
+• The monthly interest charges

-• Total interest over the term
+• The total amount of interest over the term

-• Loan-to-Value (LTV)
+• The Loan-to-Value (LTV)

 • Fees and arrangement costs

-• The loan amount (£500,000)
+• The loan amount you want to apply for (£500,000)

-• The property value used as security
+• The property value you are using as security

-• Any outstanding mortgages
+• If you have any current outstanding mortgages

 Below itemises the borrowing of £500K on a bridging loan: